Building a successful B2B SaaS referral program will help you grow a stronger userbase and increase revenue while rewarding your existing loyal...

-Your website is everything
+Your SaaS website is everything

-1. Every page is a separate dish.
+- Every page is a separate dish.

 Treat every page as an individual project.
 Who is your audience?
 What do they want to know?
 How do you best convey your message?
 Each page has to have a headline, has to benefit your audience, make your branding message credible, and have an offer to engage the customer, not just a social media button or an email link, but an invitation to do something together.
 In other words, make your visitors not just look, but taste what you have so carefully laid out on your serving table, and make them want to come back for more.
 Start a conversation, an event like a webinar, give them a gift like a white paper or a book, so that later you can follow up.

-2. Excel at serving speed.
+- Excel at serving speed.

 The technology for your most visited website pages should be pure CSS/HTML.
 Keep the pages simple, like the white tablecloth that serves fantastic food as content.
-Make sure your coder builds it in a responsive way, so that it scales with different screen sizes.
-For pages that will be updated regularly with fresh content use Wordpress or another CMS, but keep your homepage super simple so it loads very fast (the Google algorithm loves speed!).
+Make sure your coder builds it in a responsive way so that it scales with different screen sizes.
+For pages that will be updated regularly with fresh content use WordPress or another CMS, but keep your homepage super simple so it loads very fast (the Google algorithm loves speed!).
 Everything on your website should be reachable in 2 clicks, 3 clicks for the stuff you care less about, in which case ask yourself: does it need to be on your website?
 Measure page load times.
 Apart from user experience and bounce rates, Google rewards fast pages with higher rankings.

-3. Don’t mix too many flavors.
+- Don’t mix too many flavors.

 Be careful with too many links on a page.
 Google’s page rank algorithm “splits up” your page “credits” over the links you use, so too many links will dilute your SEO juice, and SEO is king.
 Your website is your 24/7 customer service and inbound sales department.
 It works while you sleep.
-Since you have a great products or services to offer that many people need, you need to help them find you.
+Since you have great products or services to offer that many people need, you need to help them find you.
 That’s what SEO is.
 It’s the sandwich board on the sidewalk, the listing in the yellow pages and the sign on your building.
 Make the most of the SEO real estate you have.
 Your visitors have to see proof that the benefits of your offering are real.
 Let customers or third parties talk about it or confirm their experiences with quotes.
 Don’t forget to include a CTA (call to action) to give people an option to click “next” and optimize every page with its own keywords.

-4. Present your food as art.
+- Present your food as art.

-5. Cater to your customer’s needs.
+- Cater to your customer’s needs.
 And Always-Be-Testing (ABT, not ABC :-)

 Your website is never static.
 People come and go.
 Different people want to be served different things at different times.
 Every page, every element on your website should always have two versions.
 Experiment with things that can be done better and don’t forget to measure what version of 2 alternatives works best.

-Your to-do list:
+Your SaaS website build to-do list: